tony-sull/thekeycap/content/blog/2019-10-01-comparing-keyboard-switches.md

 Keyboard switches are probably one of the most confusing decisions mechanical keyboard newcomers have to make.
 Switches are often by color, but there are as many as nine different colors.
 What do they all mean?
 When it comes to brands, Cherry seems to be the go-to but why are they better than Gateron, Kailh, or any of the other brands out there?

 Before we dive into all the details, let get a few basics out of the way.
+Still not sure what size keyboard to get?
+[Our keyboard layout comparison](https://thekeycap.com/learn/comparing-keyboard-layout-sizes) has you covered.

 ## How Do Mechanical Keyboard Switches Work?